-This procedure has been established to provide a method to resolve student grievances at the administrative level in a fair and expeditious manner.
-For the purpose of this procedure, grievances are limited to alleged violations of Southwest University at El Paso policy or procedures by Southwest University at El Paso or its employees, disputes with faculty and/or alleged unfair treatment.
-This method is usually used to appeal a grade the student feels was not justified or other academic concerns.
+The procedure established is to provide a method for resolving student grievances at the administrative level fairly and expeditiously.
+Grievances are limited to the complaint of alleged violations of Southwest University policies by its employees, and disputes with faculty and/or alleged unfair treatment.
+The process is utilized to appeal a grade or address other academic concerns.
 Under no condition should these policies be used when the student has allegedly violated the code of conduct.
-Any student who believes that he/she has been unjustly treated within the academic/clinical process may proceed as far as necessary in the steps detailed below.
+Any student who believes that he/she has been disposed to unfair treatment within the academic/clinical process may proceed by following the steps detailed below.

-A. Appeal to the faculty member: The student is to submit a written appeal to the faculty member within 30 days after the start of the six week period following the six week period in which the alleged grievance occurred.
-The faculty member and the student are to discuss the problem.
-The faculty member will submit a written report outlining his or her decision to the student and director within ten working days of receipt of the student's written appeal.

-- B. Appeals to the Program Director: If a decision satisfactory to the student cannot be reached, the student may submit a written appeal to the Program Director.
-This is to be done within ten working days after the receipt of the written decision by the Program Director may meet with the student, faculty member to review the merits of the appeal.
-The Program Director will notify the student with a response outlining his or her decision within ten days of the last meeting. - C. Appeals to the School Director: If a decision satisfactory to the student cannot be reached with the program director, the student may submit a written appeal to the School Director.
-This is to be done within ten working days after the receipt of the written decision by the School Director may meet with the student, program director to review the merits of the appeal.
-The Program Director will notify the student and the program director with a response outlining his or her decision within ten days of the last meeting.
+- A. Appeals to the faculty member: The student is to submit a written appeal to the faculty member within 30 days after the start of the six weeks following the six-week period in which the alleged grievance occurred.
+The faculty member and the student are to discuss the issue.
+The faculty member will then create a report outlining the discrepancies and their decision on how to handle the matter.
+The faculty member will submit this report to their respective program director within ten working days of receipt of the student's written appeal. - B. Appeals to the Program Director: If a decision satisfactory to the student cannot be reached with the faculty member, the student may submit a written appeal to the Program Director.
+This is to be done within ten working days after the receipt of the report written by the faculty member.
+The Program Director will then meet with the student to review the merits of the appeal.
+The Program Director will notify the student with a response outlining his or her decision within ten days of the last meeting. - C. Appeals to the Associate Dean/Academic Dean: If a decision satisfactory to the student cannot be reached with the program director, the student may submit a written appeal to the Associate Dean/Academic Dean.
+This is to be done within ten working days after the receipt of the written decision by the Program Director.
+The Associate Dean/Academic Dean will then meet with the student to review the merits of the appeal.
+The Associate Dean/Academic Dean will notify the student and the Program Director with a response outlining his or her verdict within ten days of the last meeting.